 The cast is a great ensemble.
 Including the leading females, Robert Taylor and the cast of young talent who grace the screen.
 I was impressed by more than one of the students and the leads had a nice ease with one another.
 Best of all, Hallmark devotees will love seeing When Calls the Heart’s Rosemary (Hutton) in this.
 Her role and character greatly differs from that of her loveable ‘Heart’ busybody character, and it’s wonderful to see.

-To give the story a sense of completeness, there are laughs aplenty (note a certain "pineapple" scene) and I enjoyed the interaction Debbie had with her students.
+To give the story a sense of completeness, there’s laughs aplenty (note a certain “pineapple” scene) and I enjoy the interaction Debbie had with her students.
 If you like inspiring stories or stories with heart and plenty of good music, check out Summer of Dreams.
-It premiered last night, but you can catch a re-air of it today and at various times next month.

 Photos: Hallmark Channel